jones139/HomeAutomation/Heating_Controller/README.md

 # Heating Controller

 ## System Overview
+The central heating system comprises a gas fired system boiler which circulates water around radiators and/or the hot water cylinder heating coil.
+It is split into three heating zones plus a separate one for the hot water cylinder.
+Each zone is controlled using a spring return zone valve with a 240V motor.
+Limit switches on the zone valves provide a 240V signal to indicate that the valve is open.
+These 240V signals are used to switch the boiler heat demand contact via a relay.
+The boiler heat demand contact is the only action required to make the boiler fire and circulate water, because the system boiler contains the circulating pump so no external pump is needed.

+Each of the heating zones has a room thermostat, with radiators in other rooms controlled via Thermostatic Radiator Valves (TRVs).
+The room thermostats switch low voltage (12V) signals and a small thermostat relay box in the heating cupboard contains interposing relays to provide the 240V signals needed to power the zone valves.

+The control unit described below is provided to allow the central heating and hot water to be controlled via a [Home Assistant](https://www.home-assistant.io/) based control system which can be operated remotely.
+The existing hard-wired thermostat system has been provided so that a more 'normal' control system can be used if the computer based one fails.

 There are three main parts to the central heating control unit:
   - A Control Panel which: